matomo-org/developer-documentation/docs/generated/master/Piwik/Period/Range.md

 <a name="getRelativeToEndDate" id="getRelativeToEndDate"></a>
 ### `getRelativeToEndDate()`

-Returns a date ragne string given a period type, end date and number of periods the range spans over.
+Returns a date range string given a period type, end date and number of periods the range spans over.

 #### Signature